Radiation reaction cooling as a source of anisotropic momentum distributions with inverted populations

 This evolution is further explored in Fig. \ref{fig:parameter_scan_spread}, focusing on initially Maxwellian distribution functions.
 The evolution of the ring radius, Eq. (\ref{eq:peakpos}), shows excellent agreement with numerical simulations.
 Results with classical and QED radiation reaction are also shown.
 The average $\chi$ of the distribution function, $\bar{\chi}$, defined as $\bar{\chi}(t)=\int_0^\infty f_\perp(p_\perp, t) p_\perp^2 B_0 dp_\perp$ is a useful quantity to assess the importance QED radiation reaction. $\bar{\chi}$ decreases as the distribution function cools down (since $\mathbf{B_0}$ is constant).
 Thus, the maximum $\bar{\chi}$ for this configuration is always $\bar{\chi}(t=0) = \sqrt{\pi/2}\chi_\mathrm{th}$.
 In the simulations in Fig. (\ref{fig:parameter_scan_spread}), $\bar{\chi}(t=0) \sim 10^{-6} \ll 1$ and, as expected, in this regime the QED and classical results agree \cite{vranic2016quantum_m}.
 The discrepancy at early times in Fig. \ref{fig:parameter_scan_spread} between theory and simulations is due to the range of validity of the theoretical model ($p_\parallel \ll p_\perp$) -- outside this range the evolution of the distribution function $f$ deviates from the prediction of Eq. (\ref{eq:general_solution}); at later times, due to the differential cooling, most of $f$ is within the range of validity of the theoretical model, and a closer match between theory and simulations is observed.

 We have explored the full quantum regime through simulations with $\chi_\textrm{th} = 0.25,\ 0.5\ \&\ 1$ by increasing the magnetic field strength (shown in the supplemental material).
 We explored this regime with both classical and QED radiation reaction simulations.
-Both simulations show that the rings are formed within similar timescales, the main difference is that the simulations employing the QED pusher show rings with a larger width than the rings in the classical simulations (see supplemental material).
+Both simulations show that the rings are formed within similar timescales, the main difference is that the simulations with quantum synchrotron emission show rings with a larger width than the rings in the classical simulations (see supplemental material).
 Another fact to consider is that all distributions that are initially in the high $\bar{\chi} (t=0)$ regime eventually enter the classical regime $\bar{\chi} \ll 1$.
-This is expected as we can approximate $\bar{\chi} \simeq p_R B_0$, and $p_R$ decreases at late times as $p_R \propto t^{-1}$.
+This is expected, as $\bar{\chi} \simeq p_R B_0$, and $p_R$ decreases at late times as $p_R \propto t^{-1}$.
 The ring formation in the high $\chi_\textrm{th}$ regime and the transition to the classical regime will be studied in future work.

 We have considered a simplified field configuration, demonstrating the role of differential cooling of radiation reaction to generate population inversion.
 This is a general property that should be observed for other field configurations.
 Other scenarios and field configurations where differential cooling can be relevant are associated with betatron oscillations in an ion channel \cite{wang2002x,lu2007generating, glinec2008direct, davoine2018ion} or direct laser acceleration configurations \cite{pukhov1999particle}; a population inversion is also expected in those conditions and this will be explored in future publications.